Julián Delgado Lopera

 Julián Delgado Lopera (born June 4, 1988) is a queer Colombian writer and performer.
-They are the author of ¡Cuéntamelo! an illustrated collection of queer immigrant histories in the United States during the 1980s.
-They use creative expressions, such as writing, queer literary performance, and bilingual poetry to advance LGBT activism projects across the Bay Area.
+He is the author of ¡Cuéntamelo!, an illustrated collection of queer immigrant histories in the United States during the 1980s.
+He uses creative expressions, such as writing, queer literary performance, and bilingual poetry to advance LGBT activism projects across the Bay Area.
 Delgado Lopera serves as the Executive/Artistic director for the nonprofit organization Radar Productions since 2015.

 Early life and education

-Julián Delgado Lopera was born in Bogotá, Colombia and immigrated with their family to the United States in 2003 when they were fifteen-years-old.
-They first moved to Miami, Florida, then relocated to the Bay Area to find their queer home.
+Julián Delgado Lopera was born in Bogotá, Colombia and immigrated with his family to the United States in 2003 when he was fifteen years old.
+He first moved to Miami, Florida, then relocated to the Bay Area to find his queer home.

-Delgado Lopera attended the University of California Berkeley where they earned a Bachelor's degree in Women and Gender Studies in 2011.
-They continued their education at San Francisco State University and graduated with a Master's of Fine Arts in Creative Writing in 2015.
+Delgado Lopera attended the University of California Berkeley where he earned a Bachelor's degree in Women and Gender Studies in 2011.
+He continued his education at San Francisco State University and graduated with a Master's of Fine Arts in Creative Writing in 2015.